nataliyadurdyeva/WellPlay_App/README.md

 ### Setup/Installation

-The App is going to be on AppStore Shortly available for free download.
+The App is free and can be downloaded from the AppStore: https://apps.apple.com/us/app/wellplay/id6443639402

 ### TODO